 Amy Livingstone, M.A. is a contemporary sacred artist and spiritual activist based in Portland, Oregon.
 She began drawing and painting at a young age and later discovered figurative sculpture in her thirties.
 In 2001, after a spiritual awakening that unfolded over a long period of grieving, she answered her soul calling to work professionally as an artist.
 In 2003, Amy founded Sacred Art Studio after a transformative ten-day training with environmentalist Joanna Macy and dedicates her work to the healing of the earth.

 Drawing inspiration from all spiritual traditions and the wisdom of our indigenous ancestors, Amy’s artwork reveals through a symbolic language our innate interconnectedness in the web of creation and reverences the earth as holy.
-In 2013, she was the featured artist on Earth Day at Portland Community College (Sylvania) where she brought the Return to the Garden installation and last year returned with a week-long installation titled Momento Mori: Oceans in Crisis, both of which shine a light on endangered species.
+In 2013, she was the featured artist on Earth Day at Portland Community College (Sylvania) where she brought the Return to the Garden installation and in 2016 returned with a week-long installation titled Momento Mori: Oceans in Crisis, both of which shine a light on endangered species.

 Holding undergraduate degrees in both fine art and advertising communications, Amy was awarded her Masters degree in Interdisciplinary Studies with a concentration in Spiritual Traditions and Ethics from Marylhurst University in 2007.
 Her thesis A Psychotheological Approach to the Four Paths of Creation Spirituality explores the ecological crisis within a psycho-spiritual framework.